 To qualify as a purebred Multi-generational Australian Labradoodle (Multi-gen) or Purebred Australian Labradoodle, the offspring must be of 5 or more consecutive breedings of a Multi-gen Australian Labradoodle or Purebred Australian Labradoodle to a Multi-gen Australian Labradoodle or Purebred Australian Labradoodle.

 The Australian Labradoodle is by far the most wonderful multipurpose breed out there today.
-We choice to breed the multigenerational labradoodle due to its exceptional temperament, ease to train, gentleness not to mention multiple sizes and coats and colors to choose from, as well as non-shedding and allergy friendly.
+We chose to breed the multigenerational labradoodle due to its exceptional temperament, ease to train, gentleness, not to mention multiple sizes and coats and colors to choose from, as well as non-shedding and allergy friendly.

 General Appearance: The Australian Labradoodle should be athletic and graceful, yet compact with substance and medium boning.
 They should be joyful and energetic when free and soft and quiet when handled and should approach people in a happy friendly manner with eye to eye contact.
 Keen to learn, easy to train, and have a free flowing wavy or curly coat that does not shed and is possibly non-allergenic.

 Size: Sizes are still “somewhat inconsistent” with no definition between male and female at this time.
 Accurate prediction of size, even by an experienced breeder, is not expected at this time.
 Size is measured to the top of the shoulder blades (withers) while standing squarely on a level surface.